ChrisWiegman/chriswiegman.com/content/posts/2019/08/its-time-for-a-new-site/index.md

 ## What happened to the old content?

 Over the last 11 years I've written hundreds of posts for this site.
 When I re-launched it in 2008 I deleted all the older content.
 That was a mistake.
-This time the old content lives on at [https://archive.chriswiegman.com](a new archive site).
+This time the old content lives on at [a new archive site](https://archive.chriswiegman.com "the archives of chriswiegman.com").
 This new archive site is a static export of my WordPress site that solves the problem of me trying to export all tht old content to markdown while making sure it will continue to be available in a safe and fast format.

 ## So what does this mean for the future?